evolution-linux/evolution-docs/src/config/containers-and-vms/chroot.md

 #### Application Containers

-If a more integrated and polished solution is desired, Void also [provides OCI containers](https://github.com/void-linux/void-docker/pkgs/container/void-linux) that work with tools like [docker](https://www.docker.com) and [podman](https://man.voidlinux.org/podman.1).
+If a more integrated and polished solution is desired, EvolutionOS also [provides OCI containers](https://github.com/void-linux/void-docker/pkgs/container/void-linux) that work with tools like [docker](https://www.docker.com) and [podman](https://man.voidlinux.org/podman.1).
 These containers do not require